datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Tools and Technologies
 - **Programming Language**: Python 3.13.5
-- **Key Libraries**: pandas, numpy, matplotlib, nltk, deep-language... - full list is in the notebooks
+- **Key Libraries**: pandas, numpy, matplotlib, nltk, deep-language, pyvis... - full list is in the notebooks
 - **GenAI Tools Used**: ChatGPT, Anaconda Toolbox
 - **Other Tools**: Jupyter Notebook

 ### Tools Used
-- **ChatGPT**: Used for generating code for natural language processing functions in English, translating Swahili tokens into English
+- **ChatGPT**: Used for generating code for natural language processing functions in English and translating Swahili tokens into English
 - **Anaconda Toolbox**: Used for generating interactive network graphs

 ### Human Review Process